mirandaholmes/AlmostRigidity/README.md

 This is Matlab code to perform the Almost Rigidity test introduced in

- *Holmes‐Cerfon, M., Theran, L., & Gortler, S. J. (2019).
+ *M. Holmes‐Cerfon, L. Theran, & S. J. Gortler.
+(2019).
 Almost‐Rigidity of Frameworks.
 Communications on Pure and Applied Mathematics.*

 The main script that performs the test is **driver_almostrigidity.m**.
 It requires CVX, which you can download at [http://cvxr.com/cvx/](http://cvxr.com/cvx/).